 Poveglia Island is one of 166 islets in the Venice Lagoon off the eastern coast of Northern Italy.
 Although it has served various purposes, this place is well-known for its macabre past.
 Tens of thousands of dead and living Black Plague victims were brought here across centuries.
 Corpses piled up in pits were burned in large fires.
-In later years, mentally ill patients in the institution suffered heinous tortures and experiments at the hands of a mad doctor who killed himself.
+In later years, mentally ill patients in the institution suffered heinous tortures and experiments at the hands of a mad doctor.
 The locals say Poveglia is an “island of ghosts,” cursed with many unhealthy spirits.
-This is the history of one of the most haunted places on earth.
+Its dark reputation can be traced to a history filled with death and drama.

 History of Poveglia Island